 While very useful for certain tasks, this technique really lacks flexibility.
 Google Cloud Cron Service schedules are configured by creating a cron.yaml file inside the app engine application.
 The GCP Cron Service triggers events in the application, and getting the application to do things like start/stop instances are left as an exercise for the developer.
 If you need to modify the schedule, you need to go back in and modify the cron.yaml.
 Also, it can be non-intuitive to build a schedule around your working hours, in that you would need one event for when you want to start an instance, and another when you want to stop it.
 If you want to set multiple instances to be on different schedules, they would each need to have their own events.
 This brings us to the final issue, which is that any given application is limited to 20 events for free, up to a maximum of 250 events for a paid application.
 Those sound like some eel-infested waters.

 Scheduling Option 3: ParkMyCloud Google Cloud Instance Scheduling

 Google Cloud Platform and ParkMyCloud – mawwage – that dweam within a dweam….

-Given the lack of other viable instance scheduling options, we at ParkMyCloud created a SaaS app to automate instance scheduling, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, and, of course, Google Cloud.
+Given the lack of other viable instance scheduling options, we at ParkMyCloud created a SaaS application to automate instance scheduling, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, and, of course, Google Cloud.

 We aim to provide a number of benefits that you won’t find with, say, the GCP Cron Service.
 ParkMyCloud’s cloud management software:

 - Automates the process of switching non-production instances on and off with a simple, easy-to-use platform – more reliable than the manual process of switching GCP Compute instances off via the GCP console.
 Automatic on/off schedules make resource states easy to manage.